joseflindkvist/DD2482-tutorial/Localstack/step3/step3.md

 The Lambda function should now be triggered by the file upload.

 Let’s confirm that the Lambda function was executed by checking the log streams.
-Run the command below to list the log streams for the Lambda function:
+Run the command below to list the log streams for the Lambda function. ***click***

 ```bash
 awslocal logs describe-log-streams --log-group-name /aws/lambda/myLambdaFunction